Should a Walking Stick Be Part of Your Survival Gear?

 Older people might need the stick for helping stay balanced.
 With training, the stick can be a formidable weapon.
 The stick can serve as one support for a tarp shelter.
 If you have to cross a stream, a wading staff can keep you from going into the water.

 If you are wading out of your house in floodwaters, or picking your way through debris after a tornado, a sturdy stick can be very helpful.

 Like most people I never gave any thought to using a walking stick, even though I read Fletcher’s books cover-to-cover several times.
 I backpacked and hiked more than a thousand miles without a stick, and never thought anything was missing.

 But one of the weapons I studied in the martial arts was the bo staff.
 A long stick about six feet long, the weapon has been used informally since the earliest recorded history.
 A martial art called kobudo emerged from Okinawa in the early 1600s that featured this weapon.

-My idea of a weapon is something that shoots, and I don’t care about nunchucka, exotic swords, twirly chains and the like.
-But the bo makes sense.
-It is deadly in the right hands, and, if I can’t have my first choice rapid-fire weapon, my second pick would be a bo staff.
+My idea of a weapon is something that shoots.
+I’ve had some rudimentary training, enough to know that I don’t care about nunchucka, exotic swords, twirly chains and the like.
+But a bo makes sense – it is deadly in the right hands.
+If I can’t have my first choice rapid-fire, high-capacity magazine weapon, my second pick would be a bo staff.